 The rest of the paper is structured as follows.
-Section I discusses possible definitions for leisure.
-Sections II through IV discuss each of the main categories of non-leisure activities and Section V presents our measures of leisure, and Section VI discusses how trends in sickness might affect our leisure estimates.
+Section II discusses possible definitions for leisure.
+Sections III through V discuss each of the main categories of non-leisure activities and Section VI presents our measures of leisure.
 Section VII discusses the implications and concludes.

-I. What is "Leisure?"
+II.
+What is "Leisure?"